w3c/csswg-drafts/css-view-transitions-2/two-phase-transition-explainer.md

 - Only same-origin navigations without cross-origin redirects are deferrable.

-## Allowing animations to defer commit for a short period
+## Solution 2: Allowing animations to defer commit for a short period

 The above knobs can be very effective, but might also require expertise to get right.